 Excessive meetings frustrate your A-list, ultra-productive employees

 Meetings may be doing more harm than the surface issue of wasting your team’s time.
 As if that isn’t bad enough, meetings may actively be frustrating your A-list employees.
 This frustration harms their productivity and also causes them to look at leaders as the type who don’t really understand their passion.
 Even worse, if your organisation engages in frequent meetings without a real function, you may suffer attrition of your smartest team members.
 They may simply not want to waste their talents listening to management teams talking to hear their own voice.
 The A-list wants to change things for the better, not sit around hearing lectures.
+Another factor that can annoy your A-list employees is having offices in bad shape, you should always have your officers remodeled and clean, if you need assistance contact the

 For a majority of decision-making, having meeting is absurd